Tatsuma Ito: 2015

 Ito started the season by playing in Chennai, and reached second round before losing to Guillermo García-López in three sets.
 After falling to 31st seed Martin Kližan in the 2015 Australian Open first round, he made it to final in the Hong Kong Challenger, being beaten by Kyle Edmund.
 He competed in the 2015 French Open main draw for the first time since 2012, but he was eliminated in the first round by 28th seed Fabio Fognini.

 Ito went on to participate in the Topshelf Open as a qualifier, and beat Ričardas Berankis in the first round.
 He was ousted by Ivo Karlović in the next round.
 Ito bounced back from the failure to qualify for the Wimbledon by reaching the quarterfinal in Newport, defeating seventh seed Steve Johnson and Noah Rubin.
 He then made back to back quarterfinal appearances in the Colombia Open by beating Alejandro Gómez and Matthew Ebden before losing to eventual champion Bernard Tomic in straight sets.

-2016
+2016: First Masters win

-Ito qualified for the 2016 Australian Open main draw, losing to fellow qualifier Radek Štěpánek in the first round with four sets.
-In March, he won through the qualifying tournament of the Miami Open and recorded his first Masters main draw win after beating Nicolas Mahut in straight sets.
+Ito qualified for the 2016 Australian Open main draw, losing to fellow qualifier Radek Štěpánek in the first round in four sets.
+In March, he won all his matches in the qualifying tournament of the Miami Open and recorded his first Masters main draw win after beating Nicolas Mahut in straight sets.
 He lost to 16th seed Gaël Monfils in the second round.

+2024: Retirement

+in April 2024, Ito announced that he would retire at the end of the season.